Frequently Asked Questions

 Local recreation centres such as the Findlay Centre and Dartmouth North Community Centre will offer extra fitness and recreation programs throughout the service interruptions.
 In addition, other facilities in the municipality will offer options for people looking to stay active.
 The Dartmouth Sportsplex will ensure its customers are aware of all their options before renovations begin. <<Click here for Fitness Options Brochure>>

 The courts will be completely refurbished during the process.
 This includes improvements to the walls, ceiling, and floors.
-Dartmouth Sportsplex staff are looking forward to welcoming back many racquetball, squash and handball players once the facility is revitalized.
+Dartmouth Sportsplex staff are looking forward to welcoming back many racquetball, squash, and handball players once the facility is revitalized.

 What will the gymnasium be used for?
 Will I be able play sports with my friends and family?

-Why does Pirate’s Cove need to be changed?
+What will the new pool features look like?
 What impact will this have on my enjoyment of the pool?

 Will there be new equipment as part of the re-opening of the fitness centre?

 Yes, we’ll have a whole new line of fitness equipment when we re-open.
 We will also offer complimentary orientation sessions for anyone who wants a rundown of the new equipment.

 What is changing in the parking lot?